 Bernard Gert (1934-2011), Charles Culver (1934-2015), and Danner Clouser (1930-2000) provide a critical alternative to Beauchamp and Childress, both on a philosophical and on a practical level, but also make many similar conclusions.
 They emphasize 10 duties for physicians:

-Not altering Beauchamp and Childress' duties per se but also hoping to improve upon the practicality of their analysis, Albert Jonsen (1931-), Mark Siegler (1941-), and William Winslade (1941-) identify four topics intrinsic to every clinical encounter for organizing and prioritizing facts of a particular case:
+Not altering Beauchamp and Childress' duties per se but also hoping to improve upon the practicality of their analysis, Albert Jonsen (1931-), Mark Siegler (1941-), and William Winslade (1941-) identified four topics intrinsic to every clinical encounter for organizing and prioritizing facts of a particular case:

 The ACP ethics code includes Beauchamp and Childress' four principles by name.
-The 2017 AMA code defends all four principles to varying degrees.
+The 2016 AMA code defends all four principles to varying degrees.
 It does not address non-maleficence and beneficence using those terms but advises physicians to behave in such a way that maximizes patient benefits and minimizes harm.
 As mentioned previously, it emphasizes beneficence: "The practice of medicine... arises from the imperative... to alleviate suffering."
 The section on organ procurement supports distributive justice.

 Conflicts in Medical Ethics

 Conflicts of interest in carrying out these duties are inherent to the profession and are the norm, not the exception.
 Conflict can occur between essentially any two ethical principles or duties.
 Numerous medical ethics texts explore these conflicts for a given clinical scenario, particularly conflicts between autonomy and beneficence, between distributive justice and beneficence, and between the "lesser of two evils" application of non-maleficence.
 The rest of this section will examine a much less commonly addressed conflict between beneficence and non-maleficence: not which is the lesser of two evils, but which is the greater good and which is more fundamental to the practice of medicine.